South African identity card

 The South African smart identity card – known as a Smart ID Card – replaces the old green bar-coded identity book.
 Both are identity documents that serve as proof of a person's identity.
 This proof includes a person's photograph, their full name, their date of birth, their place of birth, and their unique identity number.

 The identity card securely stores the biometrics (face and fingerprint) information of the individual.
 The card also has space to securely store additional info, such as evidence of votes cast in local and national elections, as a means to prevent voter fraud.

 Identity documents are issued to South African citizens or permanent residence permit holders who are 16 years or older.
 People, including spouses and children, who are working for the South African government or one of its statutory bodies outside of South Africa also qualify to receive a South African identity document.

 The smart ID card was introduced in 2013.
 All South African citizens in South Africa can apply for the smart ID card.
 For identity document-purposes, the old green ID book will be phased out.

 Identity documents are issued by South Africa's National Department of Home Affairs.

-Despite South Africa having twelve official languages, the identity card is printed in English only.